- Overview of the Tywardreath Ansteys

 - John Anstey (b 1854, he was a pupil at Abbey Street Boarding School in Penzance in 1871.
 Then in 1878 he boarded the ‘Garonne‘ ship to Sydney Australia, becoming an Australian Anstey pioneer.
 John Anstey settled in West Maitland, New South Wales, marrying Louisa M. J. Morris there in 1890.
 They had a son John Percy Morris Anstey (b 1892 – an Anstey Hero who died in 1916).
 Tragically John Anstey died in January 1892 in Maitland, the ‘New South Wales Deaths 1788-1945‘ confirming that his parents were Samuel Anstey and Ann.
-John Anstey was buried in East Maitland Cemetery (where his son was also later buried); his gravestone states “My Dear Husband John Anstey who was taken home on the 16th January 1892 aged 36“.
+John Anstey was buried in East Maitland Cemetery; his gravestone states “My Dear Husband John Anstey who was taken home on the 16th January 1892 aged 36” (his son John Percy Morris Anstey is also commemorated on the gravestone).
 His widow Louisa M. J. Anstey remarried Colin C. McKenzie in 1900 in Maitland);

 - Harry Anstey (b 1856, sometimes known as ‘Henry‘, he was a pupil at Abbey Street Boarding School in Penzance in 1871.
 In 1878 he obtained his ‘Masters and Mates Certificate‘ allowing him to be a seafarer “Harry ANSTEY – Fowey [near Tywardreath] – 18 Nov 1856 – Second mate – 4 Sep 1878.”
 By 1881 he was married)